 Note: specialist nutritional products, which include enteral tube feeds and oral nutritional supplements, are classed by the MHRA as non ‘Pharma Form’ Products

 Please refer to Appendix 2 and Appendix 2.1 for further information about any of the above.

 Applicants must confirm that the product is not registered / nor in the process of being registered in line with the Medical Devices Directive.

-Any information sent to the MHRA (i.e. information on the ingredients, copies of the packaging, information leaflets and promotional material) must be exactly the same as the information submitted to the ACBS, otherwise the MHRA certificate will not be valid.
+With regards to Pharma Form products, any information sent to the MHRA (i.e. information on the ingredients, copies of the packaging, information leaflets and promotional material) must be exactly the same as the information submitted to the ACBS, otherwise the MHRA certificate will not be valid.
 If any discrepancy between the two submissions is found, the ACBS will advise the MHRA who may then require a complete re-submission to confirm the original certification.
 It has been agreed that for future ACBS meetings, should there be any difference including packaging and product formulation between these two submissions, the application will not be considered at that forthcoming ACBS meeting.